Chapter 36 BWV 111 Was mein Gott will, das g’scheh allzeit

 We might have expected the respite of a recitative after this vigorous chorus, but that is not what we find.
 The second movement is an aria for bass and continuo.
 It entreats—– be calm, beating heart—-there is no need for disquiet since God’s plan is for your salvation—-and no man can alter that which God has ordained.
 The opening four bars of ritornello are strangely hesitant, perhaps suggesting a palpitating heartbeat but the overall mood is subtly confident and self-assured.

 We may be frightened of what is to come and that is only natural and cannot be avoided, but the Christian message tells us that the journey, and its outcome, can only be positive.
 Many may feel that the music conveys the idea more effectively than words.
+Some members of the congregation may recognise that the singer’s phrases carrying the words Gott ist dein Trost—-God is your comfort and confidence—-are a variation of the first notes of the chorale.
+It is not unusual for Bach to make such references to the chorale melody in other movements, presumably as a way of putting greater emphasis on key ideas.

 The melismas on widerstreben—-struggle, opposition—-indicate something further of the composer′s attitude to the text (bars 29-30 and 32-34).
 The idea that God’s will is immutable and his plans cannot be altered is one that Bach stresses for the recognition of everyone.